laravel/docs/horizon.md

     stdout_logfile=/home/forge/app.com/horizon.log
     stopwaitsecs=3600

-> {note} You should ensure that the value of `stopwaitsecs` is greater than your longest running job; if not, Supervisor may kill the job before finishing while Horizon is being terminated.
+> {note} You should ensure that the value of `stopwaitsecs` is greater than the number of seconds consumed by your longest running job.
+Otherwise, Supervisor may kill the job before it is finished processing.

 #### Starting Supervisor